Smukanec/JARVIK_DevLab_Local/README.md

 `install.sh` by default before launching `devlab-cli`.
 Pass `upgrade` as the first argument to have the helper run `upgrade.sh` instead of `install.sh`.

+Running `devlab-cli` or `devlab-server` directly on systems with an externally managed Python installation will fail with an error.
+Use the `devlab_venv.sh` helper or create and activate a virtual environment before launching the tools.

 ### Basic usage
 ```python
 from devlab.manager import DevLabManager